How to color-code map of the world

 Conclusion

-By following these steps, you can create a personalized color-coded map of the world (and other geographical areas) in Ultimaps Studio, perfect for your specific needs.
+By following these steps, you can create a personalized color-coded map of the world (and other geographical areas) in Ultimaps Studio.
+Creating your first map by navigating to Ultimaps Studio.
 Happy mapping!